 - 1 John 5:18, “We know that anyone born of God does not continue to sin; the One who was born of God keeps them safe, and the evil one cannot harm them.”

 What role does love play in sanctification?
-Importantly, the doctrine of perfectionism (also called “entire sanctification”), is defined by sinlessness, but according to its followers, it’s driven by a person’s love for God.
+Notably, the doctrine of perfectionism (also called “entire sanctification”) is defined by sinlessness, but according to its followers, it’s driven by a person’s love for God.

 |BELIEFS||Historic Pentecostalism||Holiness Pentecostalism|